ewe2/ewe2.ninja/source/content/_cno.md

 ### Why look at Cno?

-Cno is the unstripped and mysterious first binary that forms part of ching(6) which first appears in V7.
+Cno is the unstripped and mysterious first binary that forms part of ching(6) which first appears in V7 Unix.
 But, as we will see, that's not its origin!
-It is a simple binary compared to its sister phx, but perhaps unique enough that it was treaded differently afterwards.
+It is a simple binary compared to its sister phx, but perhaps unique enough that it was treated differently afterwards.
 Phx was basically unchanged but Cno was altered several times! (see [The strange case of the ching(6) in the Unix][1])

 [1]: https://ewe2.ninja/stuff/ching "Ching"